imeyals/aykesubir-web/src/content/homepage/-index.md

 ---
 banner:
   title: "**Unlock Growth** with Financial Innovation"
-  content: "Aykesubir is a strategic research firm specializing in fintech innovation.
+  content: "Aykesubir is a strategy consulting firm specializing in fintech innovation.
 We provide deep technical insights, and market analysis to help financial institutions navigate the future of finance with confidence."
   # image: "/images/banner.svg"
   buttons:
     - enable: true